 “Working on Mars provides an enlightening look at running a robotic exploration mission like Spirit and Opportunity—and now Curiosity—and its implications for the future of space exploration itself.”—Jeff Foust, The Space Review

 “We hear about the Mars science that has come from the MER mission and the amazing engineering of the rovers.
 But William Clancey gives us a new perspective: how the humans on Earth worked together to operate the rover on Mars.
 It’s a rare view ‘behind the curtain’ and provides insight that can inform future exploration of Mars.”

 “William Clancey provides an important philosophical as well as technical perspective for future tele-robotic missions to the Moon and planets.
 I strongly recommend Working on Mars to those who will work there in person as well as those who will continue to operate scientific robots from Earth.”

-—David Mindell, Director, Program in Science, Technology, and Society, MIT, and author of Digital Apollo: Human and Machine in Spaceflight
+—David Mindell, Director, Program in Science, Technology, and Society, MIT, and author, Digital Apollo: Human and Machine in Spaceflight

 —Steve Squyres, Goldwin Smith Professor of Astronomy, Cornell University; Principal Investigator, Mars Exploration Rovers Mission

 Winner, 2014 Gardner-Lasser Aerospace History Literature Award given by the American Institute of Aeronautics and Astronautics